 I have been unable to determine where the term “Underground Railroad” originated, but it is a perfectly appropriate analogy.
 The Underground Railroad, of course, did not have trains, nor tracks, nor was it even underground.
 It was an illegal network and system to assist 19th century slaves make their way north to free states or beyond into Canada where slavery was not permitted.
 Predominantly these fugitives were coming from the southern states where slavery was widespread.
 Travel routes of the Underground Railroad were referred to as the railroad “lines.”
 Stop-overs or safe houses along the way were referred to as “stations.”
 Individuals that provided help along the way were called “conductors,” and slaves attempting to escape were discussed as “packages” or “freight.”
 This whole mission had to be extremely undercover and very secretive.
 Federal Fugitive Slave Laws were in existence compelling the return of escaped slaves and punishing those who assisted.
 Aiding or abetting an escaped slave could land one in jail.
 To add further threat beyond Federal Marshalls enforcing the law, slave owners often offered a reward for a slave’s return.
 This prompted bounty hunters, or “slave snatchers” as they were called, to watchdog every hint of opportunity to capture an escaped slave and return him or her for payment while exposing anyone who got in the way.

 It is estimated that 100,000 fugitives escaped from slavery before the Civil War.
 Of those, it has been predicted that approximately 40,000 found refuge in Canada.
-There are no records of course.
+There are no records, of course.
 It makes sense that many made use of the Champlain Line on their way to freedom.
-The Champlain Line consisted of the Upper Hudson River, Champlain Canal and Lake Champlain.
-It was obviously a natural path to liberty and the final destination, Canada.
-From Albany some made their way west to Niagara Falls via the Erie Canal, but it was much closer, only about 150 miles to Canada, if traveling due north.
-It seems logical, but then a well traversed straight northern route might have been a bit too obvious.
-For safety’s sake there had to be a great many variances to the route.
-The routes therefore have been appropriately described and compared to the upper branches of a tree; reaching out in all directions while still heading north.
+The Champlain Line consisted of the Upper Hudson River, Champlain Canal, and Lake Champlain.
+From Albany, some made their way west to Niagara Falls via the Erie Canal, but it was much closer, only about 150-miles to Canada, if traveling due north.
+It seems logical, but a well-traversed straight northern route might have been a bit too obvious.
+For safety’s sake, there had to be a great many variances to the route.
+The routes, therefore, have been appropriately described and compared to the upper branches of a tree; reaching out in all directions while still heading north.